 Why it’s essential to eat more nutrient-dense foods

-- Fiber-rich plant-based diets reduce daytime sleepiness because fiber keeps you awake and reduces the amount of short-term, high-frequency brain activity that contributes to poor sleep-eating vegetables, fruits, and whole grains at least once a day is a key to keeping me alert and aware during the day.
+- Fiber-rich plant-based diets reduce daytime sleepiness because fiber keeps you awake and reduces the amount of short-term, high-frequency brain activity that contributes to poor sleep.
+Eating vegetables, fruits, and whole grains at least once a day is key to keeping me alert and aware during the day.

 - Quitting or cutting out animal products can help reduce your risk of many common chronic diseases and diseases associated with aging, like diabetes, heart disease, and Alzheimer’s disease.

-- Building attention to the dangers of a plant-based diet and more information may be key to finding alternatives to more animal-based foods.
+- Building attention to the dangers of a plant-based diet and more information may be vital in finding alternatives to more animal-based foods.

 How to incorporate more nutrient-dense foods into your diet

-Nutrient-dense foods are high in vitamins, minerals, antioxidants, and other phytochemicals.
+Nutrient-dense foods contain vitamins, minerals, antioxidants, and other phytochemicals.
 These foods are also high in fiber and water.
-Besides they have a low energy density, meaning that they’re filling and packed with nutrition per bite.
-Filling foods are what keep you full, and filling is what your body needs to stay healthy.
+Besides, they have a low energy density, meaning filling and packing with nutrition per bite.
+Filling foods keeps you full, and filling is what your body needs to stay healthy.
 This is another essential skill to hold dear.
 According to Harvard Medical School, 59% of Americans are “unequivocal” that they are trying to lose weight or prevent it from appearing.
-The last thing you want is a negative association with your food and eating the right kinds of foods.
+The last thing you want is a negative association with your food and eating the right foods.

 You also want to make sure you choose nutrient-dense whole foods.
-They are minimally processed, contain no artificial ingredients, and are high in fiber.
-You do not wish to anything high in saturated fats, added sugars, or hydrogenated oils.
+They are minimally processed, contain no artificial ingredients, and are fiber-rich.
+You do not wish anything high in saturated fats, added sugars, or hydrogenated oils.